rodinhart/state-machine-compression/README.md

 ## Full system

-The full system works exactly like this, with 256 symbols (bytes) and `L = 4096` (12 bits).
+The full system works exactly like this, with 256 symbols (a byte) and `L = 4096` (12 bits).
 In order to build the decoding and encoding tables when decompressing we also need the histogram stored in the compressed file.

 [1]: https://arxiv.org/pdf/1612.04662.pdf